Kings-Indian/Ender3Upgrades/Journal.md

 I got the LED macros working! for the camera, i had to get a bit of help, but I got it working as well :)
 <img width="930" height="495" alt="image" src="https://github.com/user-attachments/assets/423df27b-9bd3-453c-9b0c-81f5976d2d0a" />

-I also soldered the LED strip for the Pi Case, which I did twice because the first time was horrid
+I also soldered the LED strip for the Pi Case, which I did twice because the first time was horrid.

 <img width="540" height="720" alt="image" src="https://github.com/user-attachments/assets/9951aa9f-aae3-4a54-a2bd-29621add72f8" />